Meeting the challenge

 eSpatial Excel mapping software

 eSpatial is a cloud-based mapping software, and MapPoint replacement, that takes data from an Excel spreadsheet and converts it into a map.
-Users can then interact with that data – drilling down into it, or carrying out a range of analysis. eSpatial works by allowing users to layer their own data onto Google Maps.
+Users can then interact with that data - drilling down into it, or carrying out a range of analysis. eSpatial works by allowing users to layer their own data onto custom maps.
 For this reason, it can claim to provide the most-up-to-date maps available.

 What kind of Excel maps can you create using eSpatial?